scionproto/scion/doc/protocols/authenticator-option.rst

   .. note::
-    In other words, the duplicate suppression would happen within the acceptance windows considering identical values for the Authenticator field, which is computed based on packet contents, such as the Timestamp (used to derived the *AbsTime*) and the upper layer payload
+    In other words, the duplicate suppression would happen within the acceptance windows considering identical values for the Authenticator field, which is computed based on packet contents, such as the Timestamp (used to derive the *AbsTime*) and the upper layer payload
     (see the section :ref:`Authenticated Data<authenticated-data>`).